cltl/python-for-text-analysis/Python-chapters/chapter-1.md

 * [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ## Python: an object-oriented language

-Python is an **object-oriented** programming language.
-This means that the computer 'reasons' about the world in terms of **objects**: chunks of information.
+Object-oriented programming means that you think about programming in terms of manipulating different kinds (or *classes*) of objects.
+These are the classes that Python has built-in:
-Different kinds of information are represented in different ways.
-To this end, Python has different built-in **classes**:

 * **String** for text.
 * **Integers** and **floats** for whole and decimal numbers.
 * **Booleans** for truth values.
 * **Lists** for ordered sequences of objects.
 * **None** for the special value of 'nothing'.

-We will later discuss three other classes:

-* **Set** and **frozenset** for sets.
+* **Set** and **frozenset** for unordered collections of objects.
 * **Dictionary** for mappings between objects.
 * **Tuple** for immutable ordered sequences.

-Classes in Python are made so that you can perform particular operations on them.
-For example: you can compute the sum of two numbers (e.g. `1 + 2`).
-This operation is not defined for text; it would make no sense to ask what is the sum of `'eggs'` and `'spam'`.
+This distinction is useful, because the creators of Python have built in many handy class-specific *methods* (ways to manipulate a particular object).
+So when you enter a string like `"Dog"` or `"This is a sentence."`, the Python interpreter immediately knows what you can do with it.
+For example: you can compute the sum of two numbers, or count the number of letters in a word.

 ## An example